 2. Map your customer journey

-In our experience, many companies are yet to clearly map their customers' journey all the way from awareness to after-sales.
-While even those that have done this exercise in the past usually need to update it to take account of the rapid shift to digital that is taking place among both B2B and B2C customers.
+From our experience, many companies are yet to clearly map their customers' journey all the way from awareness to after-sales.
+While even those that have done this exercise in the past usually need to update it, to take account of the rapid shift to digital that is taking place among both B2B and B2C customers.

 Similarly, the responsiveness of your after-sales team to a product or service issue can have a huge bearing on the likelihood of repeat purchase.
 If monitoring these issues and their resolution is crucial to your selling process, you may want to prioritise the ability of your CRM to integrate with a growing number of service-related apps.